HamzaMalikProjects/Engineering-Arduino-Projects/README.md

 - **VoiceAI** & **VoiceLight** – Voice control
 - **ChatGPTBall** & **ChatGPTFortuneTeller** – Interactive oracles
 - **SpaceshipInterface** – Themed control panel
+---

+## ⚠️ Academic Integrity

+All work in this repository complies with [Toronto Metropolitan University’s Senate Policy 60 – Academic Integrity](https://www.torontomu.ca/senate/policies/pol60.pdf).
+These labs and project submissions are original, created solely for academic purposes, and reflect ethical academic conduct.

+**Students currently enrolled in this course are expected to strictly follow Policy 60.**
+Use of this material should support learning and not violate course or institutional academic integrity standards.

+---

-© 2025 Hamza Malik — Crafting the future, one Arduino at a time
+© 2023 Hamza Malik — Crafting the future, one Arduino at a time